María Romero Meneses

-María Romero Meneses, FMA (13 January 1902 – 7 July 1977) was a Nicaraguan Catholic religious sister and a professed member from the Salesian Sisters of Don Bosco dubbed the "Social Apostle of Costa Rica".
+María Romero Meneses, FMA (13 January 1902 – 7 July 1977) was a Nicaraguan religious sister of the Salesian Sisters of Don Bosco.
+Romero Meneses was sometimes called the "Social Apostle of Costa Rica".

-The beatification process started on September 20, 1988, and she was titled as a Servant of God before being named Venerable on December 18, 2000.
+Romero Meneses's beatification process started on September 20, 1988, and she was titled as a Servant of God before being named venerable on December 18, 2000.
 Pope John Paul II beatified her on April 14, 2002.